Alexander73-GD/fuck-brain/README.md

 I was tricked into learning brainfuck.
 Here are the results until now:

+bNORa.txt: Little program to do a personal thing, not about the NOR logic gate.

 collatz.txt: Collatz sequence.

 compare.txt: compares the value of 2 characters.